shariqshah/symmetry/README.md

 	- Move Gui_State and Editor_State into game_state and modify usage as needed
 	- Remove model and replace all usages with static mesh
 	- Get editor camera speed and other settings from config file
+	- Recompile Soloud on windows to use static sdl2 backend
+	- Figure out a way to reduce of remove snprintf calls from render code
 	- Re-Implement player logic
 	- Re-Implement saving/loading scene to/from files
 	- Bring back functionality and complete overhaul